julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. refactor fetch_with_handle_rate_limit() to redirect to /404 in the catch block
-    2. backup cron job
+    1. backup cron job
-    3. refactor "like" queries to use virtual table 5a. triggers for SQL actions
+    2. refactor "like" queries to use virtual table 5a. triggers for SQL actions

 ### Features